 GreenGoma™ Swim Cap*

-- The thin profile chinstrap maximizes comfort, while minimizing chafing and breathing obstruction.
+- A thin profile chinstrap maximizes comfort, while minimizing the potential for chafing and breathing obstruction

-- Cut high on the back of the neck to avoid chafing while siting.
+- Back of the neck is cut high to avoid chafing while sitting or wading in water

 Ingredients: 1 GreenGoma™ Swim Cap, 2 latex rubber or silicone swim caps.

 - Put on the first latex rubber swim cap.
 Make sure it covers your temples and forehead.

 - Put on the GreenGoma™ Swim Cap over the first latex swim cap.
 Again and more importantly, make sure it covers your temples and forehead and that it sits just above your eyebrows as shown in the photo.
 This will eliminate "Brain Freeze", or "Ice Cream Headache."